-Summer is the perfect time to get together with your friends and neighbors and try new recipes!
-We’ve picked some of our favorite dishes from around the world to bring a little global flair to your next family brunch, block party, or backyard cookout!
+Just because you can’t get together with your friends and neighbors, doesn’t mean you can’t try new recipes!
+We’ve picked some of our favorite dishes from around the world to bring a little global flair to your next virtual family brunch or dinner party!

 1. Ful Fava Beans (pronounced “fool”)